15-Year vs 30-Year Mortgage: Which Should You Choose?

 You might want to consider a 15-year fixed-rate mortgage if you’re trying to pay off the loan faster, you want to save on total interest paid, want a lower rate, and can afford the higher monthly payments.

-If you’re buying a home close to retirement and you’re interested in building generational wealth, a 15-year mortgage also is an attractive option as it ensures a faster payoff.
+If you’re buying a home close to retirement and are interested in building generational wealth, a 15-year mortgage is also an attractive option as it ensures a faster payoff.

 The 15-year mortgage is more frequently used for refinancing than buying, thanks to the lower rate and because most borrowers who choose to refinance are usually several years into their loan.